wizard97/ArduinoRingBuffer/README.md

 I decided to give object oriented programming a shot using only C (no C++) with this library, of course, it still compiles with C++ compilers such as in the Arduino IDE.
 Using C structs and function pointers, the library creates RingBuf objects that are complete with their own methods and attributes.
 Note that every method (except constructor), takes a `RingBuf *self` pointer.
 This is the equivalent of the `this` pointer in C++, but the C++ compiler automatically passes it behind the scenes.
 For this library, you must manually pass a the `RingBuf *self` pointer as the first argument.

+## FAQ's
+1. Can I buffer C++ objects?
+  The library only shallow copies objects into the buffer, it will not call the copy constructor.
+For many C++ objects this works fine, but if you require a deep copy you will have to look into libraries that supports something like C++ templates.
+And to be honest, you shouldn't be doing deep copies on a microcontroller or you could get random freezes from memory fragmentation.

+2. Does this library support non AVR platforms?
+  Currently no, see [#2](https://github.com/wizard97/ArduinoRingBuffer/issues/2).
+If someone knows of a portable replacement for the  `ATOMIC_BLOCK(ATOMIC_RESTORESTATE){}` macro please let me know.

 ## But I like C++'s object syntax...